If you do a DNA test, you might not always hear what you wanted to hear. Now I ran out of excuses…

 - Keep an active lifestyle with enough moderately intense exercise daily (walking, biking, taking the stairs, etc.).

 Mindset: High willingness to exercise, but no positive feelings afterward

 I was really surprised to find a section about the mindset in the report.
 Of course, DNA, body, and mind have a very complex interaction, but it simply never occurred to me that my DNA would also shape the way how I think.
 Turns out that some of the most researched genetic markers revolve around our dopamine reward system.
 When I thought about this, of course, it makes a lot of sense.
 It’s really fascinating for me to learn more about the ways my brain works by looking at the DNA.

-What someone bothers me is the combination that genetically speaking, exercise does not give me a good feeling, but I also have a high degree of willingness to exercise.
+What bothers me is the combination that genetically speaking, exercise does not give me a good feeling, but I also have a high degree of willingness to exercise.
 This is also something that I can identify myself with.
 People always tell these stories that they feel so energized after a workout.
 I usually don’t have that feeling.
-Though I feel better that I have done something physical and am able to clear my head through exercising, I don’t have that big endorphin rush people always talk about.
+Though I feel better than I have done something physical and am able to clear my head through exercising, I don’t have that big endorphin rush people always talk about.

 As mentioned above, I also definitely have a tendency to overtrain.
-Working out for 5 to 7 times a week is something that has happened regularly in recent years.
+Working out 5 to 7 times a week is something that has happened regularly in recent years.
 I was going to the gym to stay on weight and not put on the pounds.